 Washington State has developed a document addressing climate change and the design of stream crossings.
 It addresses two analytical challenges: 1) translating future climate projections generated by global climate change models into information that can be directly applied to the design of water crossing structures in the Washington State, and 2) presenting quantitative results in a way that usefully conveys uncertainty and risk to decision makers and various stakeholders.

-This long-term water quantity monitoring network of 450 hydrometric stations, operated by the Water Survey of Canada, is co-managed under a Federal-Provincial Agreement by the BC Ministry of Environment and Climate Change Strategy and, Environment and Climate Change Canada, and supported by partnerships with provincial agencies (5 stations), BC Hydro (99 stations), local governments (22 stations), First Nations (1 station) and industry (13 stations).
+This long-term water quantity monitoring network of 450 hydrometric stations, operated by the Water Survey of Canada, is co-managed under a Federal-Provincial Agreement by the BC Ministry of Environment and Climate Change Strategy, and Environment and Climate Change Canada.
+It is supported by partnerships with provincial agencies (5 stations), BC Hydro (99 stations), local governments (22 stations), First Nations (1 station), and industry (13 stations).

 Real-Time Hydrometric Data